Peggy Shippen: Espionage between the Arnolds and Major John André

+Deceiving Washington and Hamilton

-Peggy Shippen Arnold was then dressing in anticipation of hosting a breakfast for Washington and his party.
-Possibly based on a brief discussion with her husband, she pretended hysteria in order to falsely convince General Washington and his staff that she had nothing to do with her husband's betrayal.
+On Monday, September 25, Arnold received a note announcing André's capture and possession of treasonous papers and maps.
+That same morning, General George Washington was planning to meet Arnold at his home, two miles south of West Point.
+Arnold first dashed upstairs to Peggy, then fled, eventually reaching HMS Vulture on the Hudson River.
+Peggy was then dressing in anticipation of hosting a breakfast for Washington and his party.
+Possibly based on a brief discussion with her husband, she faked insanity to convince General Washington and his staff that she had nothing to do with her husband's betrayal.

+Before beginning her histrionics, however, she burned all letters and evidence in her possession related to the plot.
+She then disarrayed her hair before beginning to scream incoherently, wearing too few clothes "to be seen even by gentlemen of the family, much less by many strangers", in the words of one observer.
+Peggy accused Washington, who she appeared unable to recognize, of being part of a plot to kill her child and begged for his life, appearing alternately frantic and catatonic.
+She told Washington and his aides that her husband had been carried through the ceiling by "spirits".
+Peggy's dramatics—described by the author Nancy Rubin Stuart as "the grandest theatrical performance of her life"—completely fooled Washington and his aide Alexander Hamilton, who believed her innocent.

 The delay caused by her histrionics may have allowed Arnold time to escape, leaving Peggy with their infant son.
 Fearing for her safety, she traveled to Philadelphia to stay with her family.
 She also played the innocent when asked about her husband, even though she knew his whereabouts.
-Philadelphia authorities soon found a letter from André to Peggy written from British-occupied New York—the so-called "millinery letter"—and seized upon it as proof that Arnold's wife had been complicitous in the treason.
+Philadelphia authorities soon found a letter from André to Peggy written from British-occupied New York—the so-called "millinery letter"—and seized upon it as proof that Arnold's wife had been complicit in the treason.
 That led the Supreme Executive Council of Pennsylvania to banish her from Philadelphia.
-In November 1780, her father escorted Peggy and her infant son to the shores of the Hudson where she boarded a boat to New York City to join Arnold.
+In November 1780, her father escorted Peggy and her infant son to the shores of the Hudson, where she boarded a boat to New York City to join Arnold.

 After a military trial, Major André was condemned to death as a common spy and was hanged at Tappan, New York.
 He was later re-interred in London's Westminster Abbey.